 Art meets accidental crowd-sourced recycling.

 I’ve always kind of been a member of Team Lego.
-Yes, the massive use of plastic is daunting on many levels, but I've appreciated that they make creative toys that are so durable and historically consistent that they don’t require replacement on a regular basis.
-All Lego would have to do is to switch-up the toys' connecting system and zillions of eventually non-relevant Legos would have to be sent to the landfill for eternity in order to make way for new ones; and Lego sales of replacements would likely be huge.
+Yes, the massive use of plastic is daunting on many levels, but I've appreciated that they make creative toys that are so durable and historically consistent that they don’t require replacement regularly.
+All Lego would have to do is to switch-up the toys' connecting system and zillions of eventually non-relevant Legos would have to be sent to the landfill for eternity to make way for new ones, and Lego sales of replacements would likely be huge.
 What corporation wouldn't be tempted?
 Plus the Danish company has a decent recent track record with sustainability, and recently announced that they have invested $1 billion in finding a sustainable material to use instead of plastic.
 As far as big businesses go, I can think of worse.

 As relayed in Weiwei's Instagram, Lego's response was as follows: